If you’re thinking about traveling to Medellin, Colombia, on doing research you might have heard or even read some dangerous things about the city.

 - When negotiating with vendors remember that the cost of living in Colombia is relatively low compared to United States.

 - Keep your belongings locked and stored in a safe place.
+When out, conceal your items, a PacSafe backpack is great for this.

 - Is Medellin a dangerous city for everyone or just tourists?
 You’ll find locals are aware of the precarious situation in some neigborhoods and for that reason many locals choose not to go certain places at night.